MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 To limit and protect access to firewall-enabled storage accounts from certain Fabric workspaces, you can set up resource instance rule to allow access from specific Fabric workspaces.

 > [!NOTE]
-> Trusted workspace access is currently in public preview.
+> Trusted workspace access in OneLake shortcuts and data pipelines is currently in public preview.
 Fabric workspace identity can only be created in workspaces associated with a Fabric capacity (F64 or higher).
 For information about buying a Fabric subscription, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription.md).

 This article shows you how to: